I am a writer, tutor and facilitator.

 I live in Belfast, from where I work as a facilitator of poetry and creative writing.
 I’m also a facilitator with Poetry Ireland’s Writers in Schools Programme.
 In addition, I’m a member of of the Irish Writers Centre, through which I offer One-to-One Mentoring for beginning and emerging poets.

-I also teach science and environment courses on evolution and ornithology, mainly at Queen’s University, Belfast.
+I also teach science and environment courses on evolution and ornithology, including at Queen’s University, Belfast.

 My tutoring and facilitating spans the disciplines of science and the arts.
 My teaching skills were honed by many years of working in schools.